How We Changed Careers & Found Jobs We Love as RV Nomads

 This website contains affiliate links, meaning I may receive a commission, at no extra cost to you, if you purchase a product after clicking my link to it.

-Part Two of a three-part series.
+Part Two of a two-part series.
 Read Part One here.

 In my article Why I Quit My Job and Moved Into an RV, I wrote about leaving my job as a middle school English teacher in search of a career that would give me more freedom and flexibility, and I told how my husband Josiah also went from working a desk job to working from home as freelance web designer/developer.
 And, I explained how we decided to try to start a business investing in commercial real estate, move to Kansas City, and live in a fifth wheel RV (stationary, because we didn’t have a truck).